 Eclipse does not use security to invoke service or access any records

-CWA does not handle any business errors from eclipse ’as EY has confirmed they would handle the recovery mechanism

-All validation errors from Eclipse, would be passed as-is.

-Business Validations from Eclipse would be passed as is

-Eclipse would throw reasonable errors during technical glitches and CWA can handle them as per standard design of technical errors

-The order of requests is determined by CMS and Fuse will not be responsible for the order of requests.
-Each request from CMS will be treated as individual without any dependency on any other requests.
+The order of requests is determined by CMS and Fuse would treat each request individually without any dependency on any other requests.

 The SLAs would be finalized for number of retries, interval of retries.

-it is assumed to get the details of a created movement using GetClaim request and the in the response the latest movement created after the request time is safely assumed to be the created movement.

-Verisk has specifically said not to validate Response
+Verisk has advised not to validate Response

-Claim and related records created in eclipse by CMS are assumed to be similar to the existing records pulled by KDR
+Claim and related records created in eclipse by CMS are assumed to be like the existing records pulled by KDR

 Dependencies